 Since then, and before the recent renovations, there had been little change save for the provision of a small toilet suite adjacent to the Council Chamber and the construction of ground floor offices for the Trustees, in what was, for many years, a public convenience.

 The building is an imposing one in the classical style with a rusticated limestone lower storey and red brick with stone dressings above.
 The pedimented centre reaches out into The Square and has arched openings leading on to a cobbled and paved area beneath the large assembly room.
 This open space has provided a meeting area for young and old alike for many decades but has long been the subject of much abuse.
 From this area two doors lead to imposing staircases.
 One goes directly into the assembly hall and the other leading to an impressive landing outside the Council Chamber.

 The Council Chamber itself is at the rear of the building which is the oldest part dating from the 17C.
 Its walls are completely covered in fine oak panelling rescued at the turn of 20C from The Plough Inn.

-The Assembly Room is a large imposing galleried room as befits its previous purpose.
+The Assembly Room is a larg,e imposing, galleried room, as befits its previous purpose.
 It has an ornate, semi-vaulted beamed ceiling with a central rose.
 Decorative bosses mark the end of each beam.
-The ceiling plaster, which dates from the reconstruction 140 years ago, is nearing the end of its natural life.
+The ceiling plaster, which dates from the reconstruction 140 years ago, was nearing the end of its natural life before the renovation.
 The walls are hung with a number of large oil paintings, mainly of the Rolle family, formerly in the ownership of the Lords Clinton.
 There are a number of smaller rooms associated with the main chamber.
-There are no modern facilities and access for the disabled is not possible at present.
+Before the renovation there were no modern facilities, and access for the disabled was not possible.
+The building is now fully accessible.